Fariz36/MyRead-ReaderAndTranslation/README.md

 Then you can access the app at ```localhost:3000```

 You can upload a single image (.png, .jpg, .jpeg, or .webp extension), or a zip file.
 This app can perform perfectly on sub-directories zip.
-After you finish uploading, the image will be shown. <br><br/>
+After you finish uploading, the image will be shown.

 To start translating the manga, you can press the "crop button", and start selecting the text you want to translate.

-Hereafter should be pretty straightforward.
+Afterward, it should be pretty straightforward.
 Have fun!

 ## 🚧 Limitation and Plan
 - While this app is working perfectly on small amount of japanese character,